Updated

 Subscription-based with no per-user fees; custom quotes required; enterprise pricing positioned as cost-effective relative to competitors

-Benchmark Gensuite (now Benchmark ESG) provides OSHA compliance management as part of an enterprise EHS platform serving 400+ customers across 25,000+ sites.
-The injury and illness recordkeeping module is one of its documented strengths — user reviews specifically highlight OSHA log tracking as a core capability, with automated form generation from incident data and a compliance calendar that proactively manages OSHA deadlines throughout the year.
+Benchmark Gensuite (now Benchmark ESG) provides OSHA compliance management as part of an enterprise EHS platform serving large, multi-site organizations.
+Its injury and illness recordkeeping module is a documented strength, with OSHA log tracking, automated form generation from incident data, and a compliance calendar for recurring OSHA deadlines.

 Key Features